Ian Taylor Trekking have run over 100 trips to Climb Mount Elbrus over the last 15 years, here are our top 10 tips for climbing Mount Elbrus.

 1).
-Having the Right Itinerary Will Make all the Difference
+Having the Right Itinerary Makes all the Difference

 We have developed the best 12 day itinerary possible for you to be safe and success, along with getting the most out of your adventure into the Caucasus mountain region.
 More acclimatization gives you a safer and more enjoyable experience going to high altitude.
 We can run 8 and 9 day itineraries for small groups.